Manuel Buendía: Investigation

 The perpetrators were apprehended in 1989 under the administration of President Carlos Salinas de Gortari.
 Moro and Zorrilla were sentenced to 25 and 35 years in prison respectively, but were released from prison in February 2009 for good conduct after serving at least half of their sentences.
 Several public intellectuals, journalists, press freedom organizations, newspapers, and politicians protested their releases.
 Zorrilla returned to prison later that year after he failed to provide a formal letter petitioning his release.
 On 10 September 2013, Zorrilla was released from prison after a Mexico City judge granted him the opportunity to fulfill the remaining years of his sentence at his residence due to unstable health conditions.
 The Mexican government closed the case after the arrests, but many journalists doubted the results of the investigation and believed that the masterminds behind the murder case remained at large.

+Legacy

+Manuel Buendía Foundation A.C.

+The Manuel Buendía Foundation (FMB) is a civil association established on September 12, 1984, in Coyoacán, Mexico City, before public notary number 129, licensed Ignacio Soto Borja, with the purpose of disseminating the work and thought of the distinguished journalist and contributing to the training of human resources for social communication in the service of the noblest national interests and democratic causes.

+The first President of the Manuel Buendía Foundation was Francisco Martínez de la Vega.
+The Buendía Foundation publishes the Mexican Communication Journal, and its publishing house releases around 80 books on topics of social communication and journalism.Since 1998, the Manuel Buendía Foundation has published, in co-edition with the National Center for Social Communication and with the support of the National Union of Press Writers and the Mexican Academy of Human Rights, the annual report Damage Count; this is an analysis of the state of the state of freedom of expression and information in Mexico.